-Table 3: Number of solved problems, number of problems solved faster and IPC score achieved by considered planners on the benchmark domains, while exploiting the original formulation (O), the formulation extended with macros extracted by Wizard (W) or the formulation extended with macros extracted by MUM (M). domains took between two and ten cpu-time days.
-Table 3 shows the detailed results achieved by each planner on the considered domains, while exploiting the original domain formulation, the domain model extended with macros found by Wizard and the formulation that includes the entanglement-supported macros extracted by MUM.
-Since Wizard is able to provide at most three different sets of macro operators, resulting from the execution of different sets of genetic operators, in Table 3 we reported only the results achieved by the best one.
+Table 3: Number of solved problems, number of problems solved faster and IPC score achieved by considered planners on the benchmark domains, while exploiting the original formulation (O), the formulation extended with macros extracted by Wizard (W) or the formulation extended with macros extracted by MUM (M).

+results achieved by the best one.
 In the results, Wizard is not able to generate macros in more cases (domain, planner) than our method.
 We also observed that wizard macros are usually 'long', in the sense that are composed by several operators.
-Moreover, some macros generated by Wizard seem somewhat counter-intuitive and therefore they do not seem to be very useful, although they might have some effects to, for instance, delete-relaxation based heuristics (e.g. FF).
+Moreover, some macros generated by Wizard seem somewhat counter-intuitive and therefore they do not seem to be very useful.
 According to the results shown in Table 3, we can derive that on the considered domains: (i) MUM is able to generate macros for most of the considered planners and domains; (ii) MUM is usually able to generate macros that improve the performance of the given planner; (iii) the macros generated by MUM have a greater impact on planners' performance than Wizard's.